Iranian Youth Cinema Society: single-Lesson courses

 These in-person or online sessions focus on one skill, such as cinematography, editing, or sound.
 Students receive a certificate upon completion.

 Instructor-led courses

 Advanced hands-up workshops led by experienced instructors, aimed at transitioning semi-professionals to the professional level.
 Applicants must have prior training and have completed one short film at least.

 Workshops and Panels

 Held during the Tehran International Short film Festival (TISFF) along with other national short film festivals, these short-term sessions focus on skill-building and knowledge-sharing in short and feature filmmaking, lasting from one day to one week.

 Filmmaking Camps

 Month-long group programs led by experienced instructors, designed to inspire filmmaking passion and provide practical experience.
 Selected students from provincial IYCS offices receive support to collaboratively create a short film in their region.

+Film Production Support

+IYCS runs the largest support system for short film production in Iran, utilizing a national online pitching platform.
+This allows filmmakers across the country to submit their projects, which are then evaluated and, depending on the experience level (debut, semi-professional, or professional), selected for production funding.

+Support includes not only financial aid but also guidance through every phase of the filmmaking process, ensuring high standards in pre-production, production, and post production.
+Each year, IYCS produces numerous short films and facilitates their presentation at international film festivals.

+Productions

+Some of the IYCS productions and co-productions include internationally acclaimed short films such as: